The DuVal Lab - Opportunities

 Undergraduates

-NSF Research Education for Undergraduates: An REU fellowship is available to support an independent research experience in animal behavior for one currently enrolled undergraduate student in May - July 2020.
+NSF Research Education for Undergraduates: An REU fellowship is available to support an independent research experience in animal behavior for two currently enrolled undergraduate students per year, May - July of 2024-2028.
 This is a 10-week, paid research position designed to provide experience with planning and carrying out your own project.
-The chosen REU fellow will join a field research team on Isla Boca Brava, Panama for the first five weeks, then complete analyses and write-up of the project on the FSU campus.
-Read through this detailed description of the work, and complete your application before January 30, 2020.
+The chosen REU fellow will join a field research team on Isla Boca Brava, Panama for the first four to five weeks, then complete analyses and write-up of the project on the FSU campus.
+Applications will be accepted annually through the NSF ETAP system.

 Independent Research: Working in an active research lab is a great way to test out career interests, build your resume for graduate school applications, and earn credit at the same time.
 I am able to sponsor undergraduate independent research projects (honors research or directed independent study in BSC4900r), which are most appropriate for upper-level undergrads.
 Students will work with me to develop an appropriate research plan, collect and analyze data, and interpret the results.